openfoodfacts/openfoodfacts-infrastructure/docs/mail.md

 **📝Note:** We ONLY support emails address on primary domain (`openfoodfacts.org`) and we DO NOT support emails on sub domains (aka `xxx.openfoodfacts.org`).

+## Google Workspace

+We use Gmail for email boxes and groups.

+We have a DKIM record configured for google domain and sub-domains in the DNS, we also take into account in SPF rule.
+You can find the public key in google workspace admin console, under gmail.

+## Brevo

+We use Brevo to send newsletters.

+We have a DKIM record configured for the Brevo domain in the DNS, we also take into account in SPF rule.
+You can find the public key if you are logged as admin in Brevo.

 ## Proxmox Mail Gateway

 This is the `pmg`  lxc VM (aka `102`) currently on `ovh1.openfoodfacts.org`.